6: Iteration#

 • Keep taking candy from the box until your bucket is full or the box is empty

-Use indefinite/while when you don’t know in advance how many times you want to do something, but do have a stopping condition you can clearly express.
+Use indefinite/while when you don’t know in advance how many times you want to do something, but can clearly express when to stop (or keep going).

 Anatomy of an indefinite (while) loop in Python#